Droem19/tip-tracker/README.md

 # Project Template

-Barebones starter for a static React site deployed to AWS with CDK.
-The UI intentionally starts minimal: a Vite React app with Tailwind CSS and a basic not-found route.
+Bare bones starter for a static React site deployed to AWS with CDK.
+The UI intentionally starts minimal: a Vite React app with Tailwind CSS and a basic not-found fallback.

 ## Tech Stack
 - TypeScript
 - React
-- React Router
 - Vite
 - Tailwind CSS
 - AWS CDK